 Absa expects interest rates to remain at current levels and slowly start to increase in early 2022.

 The Reserve Bank Monetary Policy Committee kept the repo rate unchanged at 3.5% per annum on 25 March.

 Dr Andrew Golding, chief executive of the Pam Golding Property group, says the prime lending rate remains steady at a near 50-year low of 7% with indications that it is unlikely to dip further.
-“For potential homeowners, it is a reminder that if you are thinking of buying a home, now would be a good time to secure an attractive interest rate.”
+“For potential homeowners, it is a reminder that if you are thinking of buying a home, now would be a good time to buy and secure an attractive interest rate.”

 Low interest rates have been the biggest factor and motivator for the property market, with many first-time buyers entering the market, says Samuel Seeff, chairman of the Seeff Property Group.

 “Although the interest rate has been great for property, a cut would provide an added boost.
 The market is currently achieving around 18,000 to 20,000 monthly transactions, reflecting that only about 3% of economically active individuals are buying property.
 This leaves room for growth in sales volumes, transfer duty for government and the multiplying knock-on benefits for the economy.”

 2021 good for property investments